yogibagus/avamini/README.md

 # Avamini API

-A simple and fast avatar API build with a single index.php
+A simple and fast avatar generator API build with a single index.php

 ## API Reference